“Paul’s Case: A Study in Temperament” by Willa Cather – full text

 - “Paul’s Case: A Study in Temperament” on Wikipedia

 - “Paul’s Case: A Study in Temperament” on Goodreads

 - “Paul’s Case” — a short film starring Eric Roberts (1980)

-*This post contains affiliate links.
-If the product is purchased by linking through, The Literary Ladies Guide receives a modest commission, which helps maintain our site and helps it to continue growing!
+*This is an Amazon Affiliate link.
+If the product is purchased by linking through, Literary Ladies Guide receives a modest commission, which helps maintain our site and helps it to continue growing!